GenAI Concepts

 A prompt is an instruction, query, or command that a user enters into a GenAI interface to request a response from the system.

-Note that because GenAI systems produce texts through statistical predictions of the most appropriate words in a sentence, the responses that GenAI systems produce may not always be the same.
-This is why GenAI outputs are sometimes described as non-deterministic.
+Because GenAI systems produce text through statistical predictions of the most likely next words in a sentence, the responses that GenAI systems produce may not always be the same.
+This is why GenAI outputs are sometimes described as nondeterministic.

 Prompt engineering is the practice of writing inputs for GenAI tools so that the tool can produce optimal outputs.